 The United Nations declared 2010 to be the International year of biodiversity.
 This year we will celebrate life on earth and the importance of biodiversity.
 It also presents an occasion for us to think more about biodiversity.
 What exactly is meant by biodiversity?
 Why it is so important?
 Continue reading

-Along the beaches of Queensland and Northern New South Wales, northerly winds often bring with them blue bottles or Portugese man o’ war jelly fish.
-The blue bottle (Physalia physalis) is a small jellyfish (Siphonophora) with a powerful sting.
-Sometimes know as a marine stinger it can inflict a nasty sting when its tentacles wrap around the tender skin of your torso or thigh.
-But the blue bottles have other things on their cnardarian minds…there is a predator out there and a beautiful one at that
+Along the Australian beaches of Queensland and Northern New South Wales, northerly winds often bring with them blue bottles or Portugese man o’ war jelly fish.
+The blue bottle (Physalia physalis) is one of nature’s small jellyfish (Siphonophora) with a powerful sting.
+Sometimes known as a marine stinger it can inflict a nasty sting when its tentacles wrap around the tender skin of your torso or thigh.
+But the blue bottles have other things on their cnardarian minds…there is a predator out there and a beautiful one at that.
+Continue reading

 Have you ever walked through the forest and felt like you were being watched.
 Well if you were walking in the Border Ranges national park of New South Wales, you probably were being watched by forest dragons!